15 thinking styles that lead to massive anxiety 1/15: Filtering

 For those that need help with severe anxiety, please do remember you can contact Anxiety Ireland to chat on the phone with one of our counselors to access the best way to get anxiety help.

-If not sure if what’s going on is anxiety, maybe try take our anxiety quiz on our website.
+If you are unsure about what is going on for you and may believe it to be anxiety, maybe try take our anxiety quiz on our website.

 Many thanks for reading and if this was useful please like, comment or share.